 We collect and process your personal information as follows:

-2.1 Organization, development and execution of the Events
+2.1 Organization, development and execution of the Events and administration of memberships

 We collect personal information about attendees, participants, speakers, chairpersons, sponsors, endorsers and other third parties, as part of the organization, development and execution of the Events.